dallenbaldwin/nuzlooke-server/README.md

 ## Post Graduation Update

 I was bumming off the goodwill and AWS billing of the professor in charge of my capstone.
-Consequently, this project will have to be modified a bit in order to deal with the lack of access to Elastic Beanstalk.
+Consequently, this project will have to be modified a bit in order to deal with the lack of free access to Elastic Beanstalk.

 I have 25G of forever free DynamoDB (for now at least)... which means I might move most